-- Assistance with sending your claims in to your insurance.
+- Assistance with sending your claims to your insurance.

 Pacifying the Pain – All about Patella Tendon Tears

 Despite it being named a “Tendon”, the patella tendon is both a ligament and a tendon.
 It connects to two different bones, the patella and the tibia.
-The patella tendon works in unison with the quadricepmuscles and quadricep tendons allowing them to straighten the knee.
+The patella tendon works in unison with the quadricep muscles and quadriceps tendons allowing them to straighten the knee.
 The tear within the patella tendon is either partial or complete and can be a disabling injury:

 - Partial tear- More frayed and not complete, (think of a rope that is not completely torn)